cuthbertLab/music21/CONTRIBUTING.md

 ## Submitting Pull Requests ##

-Feature proposals should be sounded out on the issue board or the mailing list to canvas opinion before raising a pull request.
+Open an issue to propose a feature or report a bug before raising a pull request.
 You can include a diff or link to a gist if you've already started some of the work.

-Bug fixes, optimizations, and documentation improvements also benefit from opening issues first, but it is not required for changes where the necessity is self-evident.
-A draft pull request could also be opened in lieu of an issue if you expect it might help others appreciate the scope or motivation, or if there are design questions that could be resolved more efficiently by discussing specifics.
+(Changes where the motivation is self-evident, like handling exceptions or increasing test coverage, don't need issue tickets.)
+A draft pull request can also sometimes help resolve design questions faster.

 If your PR fixes an existing issue, please use a GitHub keyword ("Fixes #NNN") in the body of the PR so that the issue will be closed on merge.